THE RED MAN. On Goliarda Sapienza Imagery

 Goliarda Sapienza is now recognized as one of the most important Italian authors, yet she was during her life forgotten and opposed by the literary and political environment.
-At the time of her death, not even a page of her work was in bookstores.
+Partisan, anarchist, anti-feminist but lover of women and precursor of gender issues, prepared for the heroism of the wartime but less at ease in the tranquility of the 80s, extreme to the point of ending up in jail for theft of jewelry; Italy was not ready to welcome such a contrasted figure.
+At the time of her death in 1996, not even a page of her work was in bookstores.

-Two years later, her husband Angelo Pellegrino, decides to publish “The art of joy” (600 pages) at his expense, activating a vital circuit that leads to the publication of the book in France in 2005.
-Acclaimed as one of the masterpieces of the twentieth century, the book remains at the top of the charts for weeks and in 2008 Einaudi publishes her work in Italy.
+Two years later, her husband Angelo Pellegrino, decided to publish “The art of joy” (600 pages) at his expense, activating a vital circuit that leaded to the publication of the book in France in 2005.
+Acclaimed as one of the masterpieces of the twentieth century, the book remained at the top of the charts for weeks and in 2008 Einaudi started publishing her whole work in Italy.
 Despite this success, Goliarda Sapienza remains, in my opinion, visually underestimated.

 For the images of Sapienza’s family and friends on the beach of La Playa in 1927 and the half-portrait of Goliarda Sapienza, © Archivio Sapienza Pellegrino